mesonbuild/meson/docs/markdown/Reference-manual.md

 The keyword arguments for this are the same as for [`executable`](#executable) with the following additions:

-- `name_suffix` the string that will be used as the suffix for the target by overriding the default (only used for libraries).
-By default this is `lib` on all platforms and compilers except with MSVC where it is omitted and set to `a` to avoid potential name clash with shared libraries (which also generates `lib` files).
+- `name_prefix` the string that will be used as the prefix for the target output filename by overriding the default (only used for libraries).
+By default this is `lib` on all platforms and compilers except with MSVC where it is omitted to follow convention.
+- `name_suffix` the string that will be used as the suffix for the target output filename by overriding the default (see also:
+  [executable()](#executable)).
+By default, for shared libraries this is `dylib` on macOS, `dll` on Windows, and `so` everywhere else.
+  For static libraries, it is `a` everywhere.
+By convention MSVC static libraries use the `lib` suffix, but we use `a` to avoid a potential name clash with shared libraries which also generate `xxx.lib` import files.
 - `rust_crate_type` specifies the crate type for Rust libraries.
 Defaults to `dylib` for shared libraries and `rlib` for static libraries.